ellis/OnTopOfThings/Notes.md

 This could be done by making the estimate a list, but normally only using the last value.
 Or perhaps the property table should have a 'version' field too.

+Some properties are complex and require multiple fields.
+For example, for logging time spend working on a task, we want to know both the start time and duration.

 We might track history explicity with its own table:

 History: